1st Grade Math Problems

 The problems in each section progress from easiest to hardest, so feel free to choose the ones that best meet your child’s needs.
 We’ve included an answer sheet so your child can check their work independently.

 Also, look for other opportunities for your child to practice their new mathematical skills.
-Math games, books, or engaging online programs make 1st grade math practice fun.
+Math games, books, or engaging online math programs make 1st grade math practice fun.
 Let’s get started!

 30 math problems for 1st graders (with answers!)